 According to the U.S. Bureau of Labor Statistics (BLS), a production control manager is responsible for planning, directing, and coordinating work activities to ensure products are manufactured in accordance with quality, cost, and quantity specifications (www.bls.gov).
 A production control manager is responsible for providing the resources necessary for workers to perform to the highest quality level possible.
 This individual must ensure all departments communicate and work together to produce a quality product, and must act as a liaison between departments when there is miscommunication or conflict.
 Most importantly, the person must strive for the highest level of quality control within a factory.

 As a production control manager, you are tasked with making sure your team is producing a product at full efficiency and utilizing proper production procedures.
 You'll need at least an associate's degree and five or more years of factory experience, along with knowledge of standard industry procedures.
-In 2015, the median salary for production control managers was about 492,000, but jobs were expected to decline in this field from 2014 to 2024.
+In 2018 the number of employed production control managers was about 186,500 but job numbers are projected to show little or no change in this field from 2018 to 2028.